 - If you have short hair, brush up the flyaways with a brush.

 - Optional: Use a bandana or scarf to style it even more.

 - Lay your edges and you are done!

 Double buns are perfect for long curly hair, but they also work well for shorter hair.
 One of our favorite things is that you can have fun with the placement and size of the buns!

-They do take some time to create - it can be hard to match the size of the two buns.
-After some trial and error, you'll get the hang of it!
+They do take some time to create; it can be difficult to match the size of the two buns.
+After some trial and error, however, you'll get the hang of it!
 We think this space buns style is out of this world!

 - Twist one section a few times and create a bun on the last go around.